-We offer a large panel of monoclonal antibodies specific for Hepatitis B, suitable for R&D and immunoassay development.
+The Native Antigen Company offers a large panel of monoclonal antibodies specific to Hepatitis B, suitable for R&D and immunoassay development.

 Hepatitis B virus (HBV) is a small, partially double-stranded DNA virus that belongs to the genus Orthohepadnaviruses of the Hepadnaviridae family of viruses.
 Currently, eight genotypes of HBV are recognised, designated A-H, with each genotype having a distinct geographical distribution.
-HBV is a retrovirus that replicates by reverse transcription of an RNA intermediate.
-HBV encodes seven proteins, recognised as preCore, core, pol, X(HBx), and envelope proteins L, M and S (Liang ,TJ).
+HBV is a retrovirus that replicates by reverse transcription through an RNA intermediate.
+HBV encodes seven proteins, recognised as preCore, core, pol, X (HBx), and envelope proteins L, M and S (Liang ,TJ).

-HBV is a bloodborne virus that is transmitted through contact with infected blood or bodily fluids.
+HBV is a bloodborne virus, transmitted through contact with infected blood or bodily fluids.
 HBV infection may occur through various routes including the sharing of needles for injecting drugs, the use of inadequately sterilised medical equipment infected with HBV and the transfusion of unscreened blood and blood products.
 In endemic areas, perinatal transmission of HBV from mother to child is common.

-HBV infection causes liver disease which can vary from acute, or chronic hepatitis to cirrhosis of the liver and potentially hepatocellular carcinoma.
-The incubation of HBV infection can vary from 1 – 6 months.
-During the period of acute infection, most individuals remain asymptomatic.
+HBV infection causes liver disease, which can vary from acute to chronic hepatitis, to cirrhosis of the liver and potentially hepatocellular carcinoma.
+The incubation of HBV infection can vary from 1-6 months.
+During a period of acute infection, most individuals remain asymptomatic.
 However, some patients develop acute illness presenting with clinical symptoms that include jaundice, nausea, vomiting, abdominal pain and extreme fatigue.
-Acute liver failure may occur in 1% of patients, which can be fatal.
+Acute liver failure occurs in 1% of patients, which can be fatal.
 HBV infected patients may also develop chronic lifelong disease, which can progress to cirrhosis or hepatocellular carcinoma in 20-30% of adult cases (WHO).

 Seeger C, Mason WS.2015.
 Molecular biology of hepatitis B virus infection.
 Virology.May;479-480:672-86.